BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 What I like about observing Jupiter:

-a clear night to test the instrument on the night sky.
+Christmas 1976 and I eagrely awaited a clear night to test the instrument on the night sky.

 One cold, crisp and pitch black night in late December 1976 (There was no Moon, so it must have been 26th or 27th), I was observing Jupiter and the Pleiades all evening, then, at about midnight, Saturn became visible from my observing position and I trained my telescope on it from my back-yard 'observatory' (it wasn't an observatory, it was just a back-yard).
 Approaching Regulus, Alpha Leonis, the creamy coloured planet was reasonably high in the sky as it appeared above the roof of the house, and (without a diagonal) I had to kneel on the freezing concrete of the back yard to see into the eyepiece of the lacklustre telescope.
-There was Saturn, with its rings, first at at 45x then 60x magnification.
+There was Saturn, with its rings, first I observed it at 45x, then 60x magnification.

 Was it worth it?
 Are you joking?
 Saturn, at sixty magnification on a freezing cold, still and black night in December, is an absolute wonder!
-“Saturn's rings!”
-I kept muttering to myself, “I'm looking at Saturn's rings with my own telescope!”

 Saturn takes about thirty years to go round the Sun once.
 It has orbited the Sun about one and a half times since that first view on a cold, December night in 1976.
 When I first saw Saturn he was just a few years short of presenting the rings edge on, which happens twice per Saturnian orbit (Every 15 years or so).